unraid/docs/docs/unraid-os/manual/security.md

 - Stop the array
 - Click on the drive on the Main tab
-- change the file system to The encrypted type that you want to use
+- change the file system to the encrypted type that you want to use
 - click Apply to commit the change
 - click Done to return to the Main tab
 - the drive will now show as unmountable and the option to format